vlang/v/vlib/arrays/README.md

 ## Description:

-`arrays` provides some generic functions that are useful for processing arrays.
+`arrays` provides some generic functions for processing arrays.